ccodwg/CovidTimelineCanada/extra_data/hospital_icu_extra/README.md

 ### MB

+There are two datasets for Manitoba.

+### Active and non-infectious

+The first dataset is sourced from Manitoba's [COVID-19 dashboard](https://experience.arcgis.com/experience/f55693e56018406ebbd08b3492e99771) (archive UUID: `8cb83971-19f0-4dfc-b832-69efc1036ddd`), where the province distinguished hospital/ICU occupancy for cases with active COVID-19 and those no longer infectious but still requiring care (this is **not** the same thing as "for" and "with" COVID-19).
+An [example of the language used](https://web.archive.org/web/20220107184243/https://news.gov.mb.ca/news/index.html?item=53158&posted=2022-01-07) is as follows:

+> - 297 Manitobans hospitalized with COVID-19 including 257 people with active COVID-19 as well as 40 people who are no longer infectious;
+> - a total of 34 Manitoba patients receiving intensive care for COVID-19 including 33 people in intensive care units with active COVID-19 as well as one person who is no longer infectious but continue to require critical care

+These data were reported on Manitoba's dashboard between 2021-02-04 and 2022-03-25.
+Earlier data reporting the same values can be found in Manitoba's [COVID-19 bulletins](https://news.gov.mb.ca/news/index.html?item=50563) but has not been added to this dataset.

+The following columns are included:

+- `mb_hosp_occupancy_active_and_non_infectious`: Total hospital occupancy (this is the standard value reported in the main dataset)
+- `mb_hosp_occupancy_active`: Hospital occupancy with active COVID-19, as defined above
+- `mb_icu_occupancy_active_and_non_infectious`: Total ICU occupancy (this is the standard value reported in the main dataset)
+- `mb_icu_occupancy_active`: ICU occupancy with active COVID-19, as defined above

+This dataset considers only ICU occupancy within the province.
+See the second dataset below for out-of-province ICU occupancy for Manitoba residents.

+### In-province and out-of-province

 Sourced from Manitoba's [COVID-19 bulletins](https://news.gov.mb.ca/news/?archive=&item=51383), the province reported ICU occupancy in- and out-of-province between 2021-06-04 and 2021-07-16 (although out-of-province ICU occupancy clearly began prior to this date).
 In the main dataset, we report only in-province ICU occupancy.

 The following columns are included: